aslamwebz/React-Food-Storm/README.md

 ## Features

-- HomeScreen with Filterable Foods: brakfast, lunch, dinner, appetizers
+- HomeScreen with Filterable Foods types: breakfast, lunch, dinner, appetizers
 - User can add to cart and define a number of food products and remove them

 ## Built With